natebrunelle/2910/markdown/index.md

 You are welcome to do both, but only one of the two is required.
 You may pick and choose between the two options each week.
-Past students have generally had a much more positive experience in the course iwhen attending live discussions, so I highly recommend that you select that option.
+Past students have generally had a much more positive experience in the course when attending live discussions, so I highly recommend that you select that option.
 The asynchronous option is intended mostly for students with travel constraints, illnesses, or scheduling challenges.

 Meeting times
 :   Mondays 10:00-10:50am in RICE 032